-- AA- by S&P Global Ratings Europe Limited ("S&P").
-This means that S&P is of the opinion that the Issuer has a very strong capacity to meet its financial commitments; - Aa3 by Moody's Investors Service Limited ("Moody's").
-This means that Moody's is of the opinion that the Issuer is judged to be of high quality and is subject to very low credit risk; and - AA- by Fitch Ratings Limited ("Fitch").
+- A+ by S&P. This means that S&P is of the opinion that the Issuer has a strong capacity to meet its financial commitments; - Aa3 by Moody's.
+This means that Moody's is of the opinion that the Issuer is judged to be of high quality and is subject to very low credit risk; and - AA- by Fitch.
 This means that Fitch is of the opinion that the Issuer poses expectations of very low credit risk, indicates very strong capacity for payment of financial commitments and this capacity is not significantly vulnerable to foreseeable events.